 However, if you have no experience with online marketing, you are going to require the other components because the $99 Pro Academy will not teach you very much (read on).

-Related Post: Try before you buy or money back guarantee? – Which is better for you?
+Related Post: Try before you buy or money back guarantee?

-6 5 levels of products!
+AWOL Academy has 6 levels of products!

-Starting with Pro Academy at $99, where you will “walk away with a sophisticated business system”.
+“Where you will walk away with a sophisticated business system”.
 They set you up with a sales funnel, website, and domain.
 Well, that is not quite a business “system”, but only the beginner steps.

 This is where you make a page dedicated to selling one product, and you are selling AWOL Academy.
 Since everyone is promoting the same stuff, you are competing with everyone else who is doing the exact same thing at the AWOL Academy, the exact same way.
 Are we moving into the duplicate content here?
 You tell me.